Menu

 Iceland Travel Books/Guides

 Joelle’s first trip to Iceland was due to Icelandair’s stay overnight at no added cost offer (great advertising).
 She was flying solo to France for a family wedding and decided to stay one night on the way home.
 A thirty-six-hour stay in Iceland captured her heart.
 With such a short visit, only a few travel guides were purchased to research the trip.
-Since then, she has returned twice, the last one with Ryan.
-It is a remarkable destination, and we can’t recommend it enough.
+Since then, she has returned twice, the last one with Ryan, it is a remarkable destination, and we can’t recommend it enough.

 Iceland Rick Steves Iceland by Rick Steves and Cameron Hewitt